 Sometimes, however, the financial need is greater than what one loan will cover.
 That’s when some business owners consider loan stacking.

 When one business loan doesn’t suffice, some borrowers consider applying for additional financing to try to meet their needs.
 Loan stacking, by definition, means taking out multiple business loans or alternative financing with different lenders at once.
 Financing could take the form of a loan, line of credit or merchant cash advance.

-A second lender approves you for several thousand dollars and a third lender loans you enough that you’ve now got your full financing.
-You’ve just partaken in loan stacking.
+A second lender approves you for several thousand dollars, and a third lender loans you enough that you’ve now got your full financing.
+You’ve just partaken in loan stacker financing.

 Is Loan Stacking Illegal?

-No, stacking business loans isn’t illegal.
+No, loan stacking isn’t illegal.
 However, some lenders have policies against offering financing to a borrower who has an existing loan.
 This is because being a second or third lender to a borrower is risky for finance providers.

-In some instances, loan stacking is an act of borrower fraudulence.
+That said, some unscrupulous borrowers may attempt to commit loan stacking fraud.
 Some individuals who apply for multiple loans at one time may have no intention of repaying the debt.
 They take advantage that it could take 30 days for an existing loan or credit inquiry to be reflected on their credit report.
 In these cases, potential lenders would have no knowledge that there are existing loans in the borrower’s name.

 What Are the Risks of Loan Stacking?

 At first glance, it might seem helpful to take out an additional loan to help sustain your business during a cash flow shortage.
 However, when 2 turns to 3, 3 to 4 and so on, your risk (and a lender’s risk) increases.
 Why?